StreamingDataPlatform/code-hub/_posts/Connectors/2020-06-18-Pravega-Nifi-Connectors.md

 [https://github.com/pravega/nifi-pravega](https://github.com/pravega/nifi-pravega)

 ## Documentation
-To learn more about how to build and use the Flink Connector library, follow the connector documentation [here](http://pravega.io/).
+To learn more about how to build and use the NiFi Connector library, follow the connector documentation [here](https://github.com/pravega/nifi-pravega#building).

-More examples on how to use the connectors with Flink application can be found in [Pravega Samples](https://github.com/pravega/nifi-pravega) repository.
+More information on NiFi can be found in the [NiFi User's Guide](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html).

 ## License
-Flink connectors for Pravega is 100% open source and community-driven.
+NiFi connectors for Pravega are 100% open source and community-driven.
 All components are available under [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0.html) on GitHub.